 Chances are if you or your child have a favorite food, added sugar is high on the ingredient list.
 Our palates are programed to crave sweetness, and food manufacturers have been exploiting this sweet preference for decades in an effort to get us to purchase and consume more of their products.
 This added sugar, which we crave, is making us collectively less healthy.

 How much added sugar do Americans eat each day?

-The United States Department of Agriculture (USDA) estimates that in 2015, every American consumed more than 75 pounds of added sugar, which is about half a cup, 22 teaspoons, or 94 grams a day.1 Depending on who is making the recommendation, that is almost 2 to 4 times the daily recommended amount! (more on daily recommended intake of added sugars).
+The United States Department of Agriculture (USDA) estimated that in 2015, every American consumed more than 75 pounds of added sugar, which is about half a cup, 22 teaspoons, or 94 grams a day.1 Depending on who is making the recommendation, that is almost 2 to 4 times the daily recommended amount! (more on daily recommended intake of added sugars).
 This is true for both adults and children.
 By the time children are 12, they are consuming the same amount of added sugar as an adult.
 Below is a breakdown of added sugar consumption by age in the US.

 So where does all this added sugar come from?